Head Voice vs. Falsetto: The Truth Revealed!

 It’s important that we are not just defaulting to falsetto because we can’t find head voice.

-If you feel that you’ve been doing the exercises in this article correctly and are still struggling to find your head voice technique, consider booking your first lesson at Ramsey Voice Studio.
+If you feel that you’ve been doing the exercises for head voice in this article correctly and are still struggling to find your head voice technique, consider booking your first lesson at Ramsey Voice Studio.

 We will make sure to do some great head voice warm ups so that you can find balance.